 Curse the Dawn

-This urban fantasy is a paperback edition that was published by New American Library (NAL) on April 7, 2009 and has 386 pages.
+urban fantasy that was published by New American Library (NAL) on April 7, 2009 and has 386 pages.

 Explore it on Goodreads or Amazon.